armory/dinghyPipelines/disableAndEnableManifest/README.md

 For the "stage.disableManifest.module" and  "stage.enableManifest.module"
 "account" set the account name defined for your cluster "app" applicationName
-"location" the namespace
+"namespace" the namespace

 For the "stage.deleteManifest.module"
-"account" set the account name defined for your cluster "location" is the namespace where the deployment happened "mode" available options are: static, dynamic and label, each one as a separete set of options, this example uses the 3 different ones.
+"account" set the account name defined for your cluster "namespace" is the namespace where the deployment happened "mode" available options are: static, dynamic and label, each one as a separete set of options, this example uses the 3 different ones.